 Pool: An aquatic habitat unit in a river or stream created by local scour or impoundment and having a structural control.
 Pool water depth is above average, if all the running water in the stream was shut off, areas in the stream that would still hold water are pools.
-Pool water velocity is below average for the reach and because of that fine sediments deposit in pools.
+Pool water velocity is below average for the reach, causing fine sediments to deposit in pools.
 Pools are generally longer than they are wide (unless they are plunge pools), and are 1.5 x deeper at their maximum depth than they are at their crest (Figure 8).